jvermeir/ShoppingList/README.md

 - Configure the recipes and menu in text files (DONE)
 - Enter the recipes and menu using a GUI
 - Generate a menu based on constraints like the season, the amount of time the cook has on a particular day and other fuzzy logic (some of the old ambition shining through here)
+- Store menus and use history to generate a new menu

 Still, the goal to learn always have a strong influence.
 This will lead to solutions that might be over engineered or rewritten several times just to get it right.